Dave Murray (musician): Biography

 He auditioned for Iron Maiden in late 1976, eager to get back into "a more sort of heavy rock-type vibe."
 At the time the band already had two guitarists, Dave Sullivan and Terry Rance, who disapproved of Murray being permitted to audition, seeing it as a slight on their ability.
 The group's founder and bassist Steve Harris did not hesitate to choose Murray over Sullivan and Rance, later stating: "When the others made it plain that it was either them or Dave Murray, there was no choice.
 There was no way I was gonna let Dave go.
 Not only was he a nice bloke, he was just the best guitarist I'd ever worked with.
 He still is."
-After only a few months in the band, Murray was sacked following an argument with singer Dennis Wilcock after a show at the Bridge House pub in Canning Town.
+After only a few months in the band, Murray was sacked following an argument with singer Dennis Wilcock.

 Murray then reunited with Adrian Smith in Smith's band Urchin.
-During his short tenure with the band, Murray recorded one single, entitled "She's a Roller", after which he was asked to rejoin Iron Maiden shortly before Dennis Wilcock's departure.
-Murray managed to hold down a 9 to 5 job working as a Caretaker and Storekeeper at the Hackney Town Hall for the London Borough of Hackney, which he has stated was "so I could sleep off the night before", but was able to resign once Iron Maiden signed with EMI in 1979.
+During his short tenure with the band, Murray recorded one single, entitled "She's a Roller", after which he was asked to rejoin Iron Maiden shortly before Wilcock's departure.
+Murray worked as a caretaker and storekeeper at the Hackney Town Hall, which he has stated was "so I could sleep off the night before", but was able to resign once Iron Maiden signed with EMI in 1979.
 Murray remains with Iron Maiden to the present day, and he and Harris are the only members who have appeared on all the band's commercial releases.
+One of his few musical projects outside of the band was in a jazz ensemble with bandmate Nicko McBrain in the latter's instructional drumming video Rhythms of the Beast.

+In 2026 Murray was inducted into the Rock and Roll Hall of Fame as a member of Iron Maiden.